rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 Live Update works by monitoring files in the **/apps** and **/public** folders of your RhoMobile app and builds a complete or partial update bundle that can either deploy immediately or on command.
 Once notified of an update, the target device(s) download the bundle from the development host (on which Live Update embeds a web server), apply it and refresh the Webview to display the changes.
 Live Update works through RhoStudio or from the command line.

-This guide provides an overview of the Live Update setup process.
+This guide provides an overview of the Live Update setup process from within RhoStudio and its Project Explorer interface and text editor.
+Some of the steps also can be performed from the command line and/or using your favorite text editor.

 ##Requirements
 **Live Update works only on "RhoElements" apps built with [RhoMobile Suite 5.1](http://rhomobile.com)**.